Becoming A Montessori Teacher

 Unfortunately, the quality of Montessori teacher education programs can vary.

 One basic consideration is the credibility of the diploma received upon completion.
-Since 1995, the United States Department of Education has recognized the Montessori Accreditation Council for Teacher Education (MACTE) which is generally recognized as the essential sign of a program’s credibility.
+Since 1995, the United States Department of Education has recognized the Montessori Accreditation Council for Teacher Education (MACTE), which is generally recognized as the essential sign of a program’s credibility.
 Since then, MACTE accreditation has become widely recognized around the world.
+Visit their website for a list of accredited programs. (www.macte.org)

 They include the American Montessori Society (AMS), the Association Montessori Internationale (AMI), International Montessori Council (IMC), Montessori Educational Programs International (MEPI), and the Pan American Montessori Society (PAMS).
 A number of smaller Montessori associations and a number of independent programs also offer accredited Montessori teacher education programs also are accredited by MACTE.